 At first glance Ketsov appears completely different to the villages and hamlets of the Sand Fishers.
 It is clearly much more wealthy - with buildings built of brick and stone - and protected by a dyke, stone wall, and a pair of fortified gates protecting the roads in and out of the town.
 It does not escape the notice of the Imperial scouts that there is a huge elaborately painted banner with a white snake hanging from each of the towers, though there is no sign of them by the time Imperial military forces are in a position to liberate the town.

 As with the Sand Fishers, the occupants do not put up a fight.
 A delegation emerges from the town to receive the Empire and welcome them to Ketsov.
 Their leaders, those who had allied the Ketsovs with the Druj had fled east, taking what wealth they can carry with them.
 Now that they have gone, the people of Ketsov are cautiously prepared to submit to the Empire's rule, and are keen to express the benefits of cooperation.
-They claim that their town includes many skilled craftsmen and artisans who able to make items for the new rulers of the land on demand.
+They claim that their town includes many skilled crafters and artisans who able to make items for the new rulers of the land on demand.
 Although they are at pains to stress that they have no resources of their own - what metals and natural resources they received were meticulously apportioned to them by the Druj.

 Many Dawnish and Varushkan soldiers find it easier to talk to the Ketsovs rather than the Sand Fishers.
 These people clearly have some concept of virtue - they are ambitious, they work hard, they want to better themselves.
 The only thing that feels strange is the matter-of-fact way that they talk about the Druj, often referring to individual Druj merchants, commanders, and tepel by name.
 It is clear that the town enjoyed a somewhat privileged status among the Druj.
 Over many generations, they have honed their skills to make themselves incredibly useful to the Duj, and by such means they have bought themselves a type of freedom that the Sand Fishers seemed to lack.
 As a result they seem to regard the Druj with a degree of equanimity, their rule is an imposition that these people have learned to accommodate - and even thrive under.